 Not as easy as it sounds, Dr Mosley suggests setting a timer for 30 seconds and standing on one leg, before switching to the other for the next 30 seconds.
 If you find it easy, try doing it with your eyes closed - the concentration means you’ll definitely feel your core working.
 To make it even harder, personal trainer Christina Howells has another variation.
 "Stand on one leg and tap to the front, side and back with your opposite foot with your eyes closed.
 I do that with clients a lot and harder than it sounds.

 "Doing this strengthens the legs and core," Christina continues.
-"As we age stability is so important along with with strength to prevent falls."
+"As we age stability is so important along with strength to prevent falls."